-Meet FSEC Co-Chair Professor Ravi Kanbur is a T.H.
+FSEC Co-Chair Professor Ravi Kanbur is a T.H.
 Lee Professor of World Affairs, International Professor of Applied Economics, and Professor of Economics at Cornell University.
 Ravi Kanbur researches and teaches development economics, public economics and economic theory.
 He is well known for his role in policy analysis and engagement in international development.
 He served on the senior staff of the World Bank, including as Chief Economist for Africa.
-He has also published in the leading economics journals, including Journal of Political Economy, American Economic Review, Review of Economic Studies, Journal of Economic Theory and Economic Journal.
-We discussed with him to understand his vision for the Commission.
+He has been published in the leading economics journals, including Journal of Political Economy, American Economic Review, Review of Economic Studies, Journal of Economic Theory, and Economic Journal.
+We talked with him to understand his vision for the Commission.

 What does food system transformation mean?